- 1/3 cup uncooked brown rice

 - In a small nonstick skillet coated with cooking spray, saute onion until tender.
 In a large bowl, combine the rice, onion, egg whites, currants, pine nuts, lemon juice, oregano, pepper, salt and cinnamon.
 Crumble beef over mixture and mix well.

 - Place about 1/3 cup beef mixture on each cabbage leaf.
 Fold in sides, beginning from the cut end.
 Roll up completely to enclose filling.
-Place seam side down in a 13-in. x 9-in. baking dish coated with cooking spray.
+Place seam side down in a 13x9-in. baking dish coated with cooking spray.
 Combine the tomato sauce, brown sugar and thyme; pour over rolls.

-- Cover and bake at 350° for 1 hour or until cabbage is tender and a meat thermometer reads 160°.
+- Cover and bake at 350° for 1 hour or until cabbage is tender and a thermometer reads 160°.
 Uncover; bake 5-10 minutes longer or until sauce reaches desired consistency.
-Yield: 4 servings.